Most Commonly Asked Questions About Medical Alerts

 Most have operators/customer service personnel who monitor the systems and respond verbally through the linked speaker/phone system when the alerts are activated.
 If help is required, then the operator dispatches emergency services to the person’s home.
 These systems can help prevent an accident, fall, or other injuries from turning into a tragedy where seniors or others cannot get help, but cannot make it to a phone.

-What Are the Top 10 Medical Alert Systems?
+What Are Some of the Top Medical Alert Systems?

 Below, we explore some of the highlights of the top medical alert systems on the market today.
 Specifically, we look at price and value, functionality, support, and connection types for the service.

 Medical Guardian offers a range of products, from large, full-home systems to wearables that are like a smartwatch.
 These medical alert systems include long battery life, fall detection technology, 24/7 monitoring services, large signal area, and more.

 Depending on the device (wearable, in-home, etc.) the connection type varies as well.
 Pricing ranges between $29.95 to $49.95 per month.
 You can also purchase annual or quarterly plans to receive additional discounts.
 Medical Guardian has won numerous industry awards for quality and value.

 Like most other providers, MobileHelp offers a home option, mobile option, combo unit, and fall detection accessory.
 Depending on your needs, you can choose which setup makes the most sense to you.
 No landline is required – all options use cellular technology.
 Plans range from $20 to $42/month.

 Aloe Care is a unique medical alert system as it is voice-activated, so there's no need for you or your loved one to wear a device or activate anything in order to get help.
 Their systems also contain built-in motion, temperature, and air quality sensors.
 With their Mobile Caregiver app, an unlimited number of users to monitor and communicate with the person receiving care.